gmoustri/dwal_planner/README.md

 </table>

-For more information see the papers below:
+For more technical information see the papers below:

 *Moustris, G.P., and C. S. Tzafestas. “**Intention-Based Front-Following Control for an Intelligent Robotic Rollator in Indoor Environments.**” In Computational Intelligence (SSCI), 2016 IEEE Symposium Series On, 1–7.
 IEEE, 2016.* <a href="https://www.researchgate.net/publication/311571550_Intention-Based_Front-Following_Control_for_an_Intelligent_Robotic_Rollator_in_Indoor_Environments"> (PDF in RG) </a>